-If you will engage in performance review of your stand-up act (which means you must record it) and you know what to focus on specifically when it comes to editing, additions, deletions, and act rearrangement…
+If you will engage in performance review of your stand-up act (which means you must audio or video record it) and you know what to focus on specifically when it comes to editing, additions, deletions, and act rearrangement…

 You will make more progress more quickly than 95% of all those who are trying to get time on the stand-up comedy stage.
 Most comedians — even experienced comedians — use mostly blind trial and error.

 But don’t take my word for it.
 Go to any open mic and ask the comedians there what kinds of things they do to improve their performances after their show.

 There will always be some measure of rework when it comes to stand-up comedy act development.
 There’s nothing that I know of to completely eliminate that aspect of being a comedy entertainer.